United Kingdom Mortgage/Loan Broker Market Size and Share

 By Application: Commercial Lending Drives Growth Acceleration

-The home loans segment controlled 56.46% of the UK mortgage broker market size in 2024 as advisers manage affordability tests and rapid product repricing.
+The home loans segment controlled 56.46% of the United Kingdom mortgage broker market size in 2024 as advisers manage affordability tests and rapid product repricing.
 Residential stability rests on household formation and cultural preference for ownership, while the broker role intensifies around product switching at fixed-rate expiries.
 Buy-to-let remains active, but prudential tightening caps leverage.

 The commercial and industrial loans segment is projected to advance at 8.13% CAGR, diversifying revenue beyond cyclical residential flows.
 SME owners tap brokers for property purchases and expansion capital as rate stabilization revives business confidence.
-Lenders value broker-packaged deals that arrive with audited accounts and robust service coverage, cementing broker relevance across the expanding UK mortgage broker market.
+Lenders value broker-packaged deals that arrive with audited accounts and robust service coverage, cementing broker relevance across the expanding United Kingdom mortgage broker market.

 By End-User: Business Segment Accelerates Despite Personal Dominance

-The business borrowers segment is expected to grow at 9.02% CAGR, driven by property acquisition and refinancing of pandemic-era debt.
+The business borrowers segment is expected to grow at a 9.02% CAGR, driven by property acquisition and refinancing of pandemic-era debt.
 Brokers curate lender panels eager for yield and structure complex covenants into digestible credit narratives.
 Digital deal rooms widen lender bidding, trimming spreads and enhancing adviser fee potential.

 UK Mortgage / Loan Broker Market: Market Share by End-User